FREE: Ready to build sustainable revenue and get paid for your life-changing work? Get the tools:

 In the beginning, when you’re first putting your site together, you can fly under the radar for a few months.

-And that is a beautiful thing, my friend.
+And that is a beautiful thing.

 (My preferred tools are here if you’re curious.)

-In this article, we’re covering the hard part of creating your website content — how to get those first pages written, built, and published!
+In this article, we’re covering the hard part of creating your website content — how to get those first pages written, built, and published.

 You may wonder: